jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 I registered the **Committee to Stop a Bad Cure** on Tuesday, Aug.
 27, the day after the Jackson County Legislature voted 7-2 to put the sales-tax measure on the Nov.
 5 ballot.

 The committee currently has 27 members, including me.
-(See "About the Committee") for the names and cities of residence.
+See [About the Committee](/about-the-committee) for the names and cities of residence.

 You might be asking yourself: _What's in this for Jim Fitzpatrick?_